Progressive Party (Iceland): 2010s

 In the 2013 parliamentary election, the Progressive Party reached second place nationally, winning 24.4% of the vote and 19 seats.
 Following the election, a centre-right coalition government was formed between the Progressive Party and Independence Party, Sigmundur Davíð Gunnlaugsson of the Progressive Party appointed as prime minister.
-Sigmundur Davíð was a very polarising figure in Iceland during his tenture as prime minister, and suffered low approval ratings.
+Sigmundur Davíð was a very polarising figure in Iceland during his tenure as prime minister, and suffered low approval ratings.
 Sigmundur Davíð was ousted as leader in September 2016 of the party shortly after he was implicated in scandal and ethical quandaries in the Panama Papers release in April 2016, which followed his resignation.
 Sigurður Ingi Jóhannsson defeated him in the leadership spill election, and took the party to a more grounded centre approach.

 The Progressive Party split in 2017 when Sigmundur Davíð created his own party, the Centre Party (Miðflokkurinn).
-In 2017, the Progessive Party entered a coalition with the Independence Party and the Left Green movement.
+In 2017, the Progressive Party entered a coalition with the Independence Party and the Left Green movement.